Adapted from https://developers.arcgis.com/rest/geocode/api-reference/geocoding-reverse-geocode.htm.

 | -117.1963 | 34.05922 | 1025-1141 W Park Ave, Redlands, CA, 92373, USA | -117.1963 | 34.05917 | StreetAddress |

-Example 5: No results for specific featuretypes
+Example 5: Handle no results for a feature type

 npole <- arc_reverse_geo(x = 0, y = 90, langcode = "EN", full_results = TRUE)